gogolith/GoCoEdit/README.md

-GoCoEditServer
+GoCoEditServer-Connector
 ==============

-PHP version of the GoCoEdit Server.
+PHP version of the GoCoEdit Server-Connector.
-It connects the app with your own Server used for the ftp part.
+It connects the app with your own Http-Server used for the ftp part.

 **(this is an optional Add-On for the App, only needed for ftp connections over port 80)**